Phnom Penh, Cambodia: "Serious Police, Serious Mud, Serious Sights"

 My muddy mis-adventure was published in To Cambodia With Love.
 ThingsAsian Press.
 2011. pg 150.

 July 1, 2002

-The rain is incessant so Jeff and I decide to skip the beach at Ko Chang and go directly to the Cambodian border.
+The rain is incessant so Jeff and I decided to skip the beach at Ko Chang and go directly to the Cambodian border.
 I misplaced my passport photos so the border guards ripped me off for a couple of extra dollars for the visa.
 We spent the night in Koh Kong - a dusty and unappetizing place.
 Actually the hotel was comfortable and had a lovely garden.